 Students for whom English is an additional language will be provided with an individualised approach to their language acquisition; this may include 1-1 withdrawal, in class support and the provision of specific differentiated materials.
 The level of support will vary depending upon the students’ progress and confidence.

-Students in year 9 who experience learning difficulties and have had continued support from the Learning Support Department throughout Key Stage 3 may, after discussion with parents and senior staff, be guided towards vocational courses.
+Students entering year 10 who experience learning difficulties and have had continued support from the Learning Support Department throughout Key Stage 3 may, after discussion with parents and senior staff, be guided towards vocational courses.

-How the broad and balanced curriculum for each year is adapted or made accessible for pupils with SEND
+How the broad and balanced curriculum for each year is adapted or made accessible for students with SEND

 Wales High School fully supports the principle that students with special educational needs require the greatest possible access to a balanced and broadly based curriculum (including the National Curriculum)